Welcome to DigameXtra !

 Please share DigameXtra with your friends: Simply copy & paste this link into an email or message and send it to all your friends. https://digamextra.com/

-Your contacts can read DigameXtra on the website without a subscription.
-They may also subscribe for free to receive daily issues by email.
-Subscribers must be a “DigameXtra Donor” of at least €20 in the current year to make posts.
+Subscribers must be a “DigameXtra Donor” of at least €20 to the current year’s fundraiser to make posts.
 Refer to the submission rules page for more info regarding how to make donations & post submissions: https://digamextra.com/about/

 WHAT’S ON